wysiuk/Siteglide-Module-Boilerplate/README.md

 To do this, head back to the edit module page.

 Then you'll need to fill out the "GitHub Repo Account" field (e.g. `wysiuk`) and the "GitHub Repo Name" field (e.g. `Siteglide-Module-Boilerplate`).
-Finally, check the Live checkbox to enable the module.

 If you're using the Custom UI functionality select "Show Menu Item" and input the "Custom UI Path" (e.g. `modules/module_101/index`) & "Menu Name".

+If you wish the module to be visible to others outside of Wysi, click Public

+Finally, save the module.

 You may now install the module on a site.